dimaga/RoboND-DeepLearning-Project/README.md

-* Classes of objects similar by appearance (e.g. cats and dogs) may be misclassified when appear in the same context (e.g. on the road) if the capacity and amount of training data is insufficient
+* Classes of objects similar by appearance (e.g. cats and dogs) may be misclassified when appear in the same context (e.g. on the road) if the capacity and amount of training data is insufficient.
+Of course, for other classes of objects, we should increase the number of classes and use new data-sets where those classes are presented and labelled.

 * Per-pixel classification does not provide information about the number of objects if their shapes intersect.
 This problem, called object instancing, is